margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for a smile shared with someone in the car next to me
 * Grateful for American flags reflecting through glass doors
 * Grateful for positive memories of my grandmother
+* Grateful for the sound of nature like my great grandfather called me to stay alive on Earth

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.